About The Experience

 Instruction Style

-To be successful, clients should be comfortable with their cameras, tripod and other gear; understand how to shoot in manual; and know the basics of how ISO, aperture, and shutter speed work together.
+Extreme Photo Workshops is not your typical photography workshop.
+Storm photography is fast-paced and unpredictable, with a subject that is constantly moving and changing.
+To get the most out of the experience, participants should feel comfortable with their cameras, tripods, and other gear; know how to shoot in manual mode; and understand the basics of how ISO, aperture, and shutter speed work together.

 Daily Schedule